DikshaMishra03/starting-up/README.md

 # starting-up
-This is my first git repository
+This is my first git repository.
+Author - Diksha Mishra